TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

-For model selection, we used two real-world datasets (\textit{COAD} and \textit{GBM}; see description below).
-For each dataset, we used three different omic feature sets (only mRNA, only methylation, and concatenated mRNA + methylation + miRNA), giving rise to six \HDLSS{} tasks.
-We use the model with the lowest average validation loss across these tasks.
-Interestingly, our continued pre-training required relatively few synthetic datasets, with the model’s validation performance already approaching convergence after just $32{,}000$ datasets while the final models continued improving until having seen up to $165{,}000$ datasets.
+With probability $0.5$, the original features were appended to the final dataset and afterwards the feature order was randomly permuted.
+Sparsity and noise level were uniformly sampled with $p \in [0, 0.05]$ and $\sigma \in [0, 1]$, following the analysis visualized in the Appendix L. We denote the resulting models as TabPFN-Wide{-*}, where * indicates the maximum number of features used during training.

+We fixed the total training duration to 10,000 optimization steps for all models, as validation ROC-AUC on a set of omics and synthetic SNP datasets plateaued beyond this point.
+These datasets were used exclusively to observe convergence rather than for active checkpoint selection, with further details provided in Appendix J.

-\subsection{Feature-wise Interpretability via Attention Maps}
+\subsubsection{Feature-wise Interpretability via Attention Maps}

-To gain insights into TabPFNv2’s inference, we analyze attention maps, focusing on attention towards the label as a proxy for feature importance.
+To gain insights into TabPFNv2's inference, we analyze attention maps, focusing on attention towards the label as a proxy for feature importance.
 This requires that each transformer (token) column corresponds to a dataset feature.
 By default, TabPFNv2 groups features, adds distribution-dependent features, or may remove features impairing a token-to-feature mapping.
 To address this, we disabled these modifications for training as well as our biomedical datasets and interpretability analyses.

-Attention maps are an intermediate step of the original dot-product attention computation \citep{vaswani-neurips17a} and we refer to the matrix $\mA$ in \cref{eq:attention} as ``attention map", with query matrix $\mQ$, key matrix $\mK$, value matrix $\mV$, and key vector dimensionality $d_{key}$:
+Attention maps are an intermediate step of the original dot-product attention computation \citep{vaswani2017attention} and we refer to the matrix $\mA$ in \cref{eq:attention} as ``attention map", with query matrix $\mQ$, key matrix $\mK$, value matrix $\mV$, and key vector dimensionality $d_{key}$:

 To interpret attention maps as an indicator of feature importance, we consider only TabPFNv2's feature-wise attention, disregarding the sample-wise attention.
 Since the embedded labels are appended before the forward pass, the attention value towards the label corresponds to the attention map's last row excluding the label index.